Pour-Decisions/wine_project/README.md

 * PolynomialFeatures was the best performing model, reducing RMSE from the baseline of 0.85, to 0.68 on the validate set.

-* This resulted in a 20% reduction in root mean squared error on our validate set.
+* This resulted in a 20% reduction in root mean squared error.

 # Recommendations